 Slowly but surely, I became more and more serious about my brand.
 I went from posting a few videos on YouTube per week to uploading daily on most major social networks.
 My goal was to share my language learning journey and provide helpful advice to both language learners and teachers.
 Here are all the places you can find me online:

 Passion…But No Money

-One of the most unique aspects about my teaching style is that I often do “Immersion Experiences”.
+One of the most unique aspects about my teaching style is that I often do “Language Workshops”.
 These are 1 – 5 day excursions designed to accelerate my students’ progress.
 Here are some videos of excursions I’ve organized in the past.
 If you’d like to learn more about my language excursions or language lessons, check out the links below:

 Events for Language Learners

 I eventually changed the name of the event to, “Languages & Beer” as per the suggestion of a close friend named Jessie.
 This was a smart idea on his part and I am glad he made the suggestion.
 Here are some pictures from a past event.
-To attend one of our events, please follow me on any of my social networks or join this Meetup.com group:
+To attend one of our events and see our event schedule, check out the links below:

 Random Coincidence, Random Opportunity